 - List your product at the top: Visitors must notice your product.
 For this, you can use Google’s Keyword Planner or any other keyword research tool to rank them as high as possible.

 - Build your brand: Think of building your brand even if you plan to sell products from a variety of brands.
 Create your store brand, and collaborate with a reliable source to ship your products on an order-only basis.

 Your business plan will also act as the official piece of documentation for loan approval processes and obtaining your business license and permits.
-Your business plan can have theoretical, analytical metrics as well as target action plans and lists.
-Check out the ultimate Dropshipping Business Plan Template to get yours started.
+Your business plan can have theoretical, and analytical metrics as well as target action plans and lists.
+Check out the ultimate dropshipping business plan template to get yours started.